wp-plugins/wp-to-twitter/readme.txt

 License: GPLv2 or later
 Stable tag: trunk

-Posts a Twitter update when you update your WordPress blog or post to your blogroll, using your chosen URL shortening service.
+Auto-posts a Twitter update when you update your WordPress blog or blogroll, with your chosen URL shortening service.
 Requires PHP 5.

 == Description ==

-WP to Twitter posts a Twitter status update from your WordPress blog using your URL shortening service to provide a link back to your post from Twitter.
+WP to Twitter automatically posts a Tweet from your WordPress blog to Twitter using your URL shortening service to provide a link back to your post from Twitter.

-The plugin supports a default Tweet template for updating or editing posts and pages, supports your custom post types, and allows you to write a custom Tweet for each post which says whatever you want, using a selection of custom shortcodes to generate your text.
+The plugin supports a customizable Tweet template for updating or editing posts and pages, supports your custom post types, and allows you to write a custom Tweet for each post, using a selection of custom template tags to generate the text.

 Additional features include: